s-oravec/oradbpm-package/README.md

 ### create

 Creates database users and grants required privileges.
 It's intended to be run by privileged user.

-Create separate grant files `module/grant_&g_environment..sql` with all required grants, for easier review of required grants.
+Create separate grant file `module/dba/schema_grant.sql` with all required package schema grants, for granting required privileges to existing schema (e.g. when your package is installed as peer in others package schema) and easier review of required grants.

-> Specify minimal required privileges for privileged user (e.g.  `create any table`), at least in comments of the **create** script, ideally as a separate grant script
+Create separate grant file `module/dba/deployer_grant.sql` where you specify minimal required privileges for privileged user.

 <!-- TODO: create both deployer_privs_grant, deployer_privs_revoke scripts? -->